AndrewKolosowski/AndrewKolosowski/README.md

 ## About Me:
-Hey!
-I'm Andrew, a 4th year Computer Science student at York University.
-I have a passion to problem solving, and I'm always open to new opportunities and challenges.
+Hi!
+I’m Andrew, a 4th year Computer Science student at York University with a passion for problem solving.
+I’m always open to new opportunities and challenges.

 ## Contact:
 Email: andrewkoloso@gmail.com \